-The following table demonstrates the sensitivity to a reasonably possible change in the foreign currency exchange rates against Ringgit Malaysia, with all other variables being constant, on the Group's profit/loss before tax.
-A 10% strengthening of the RM against the following currencies at the end of the reporting period would have increased or decreased profit/loss before tax by the amount shown below and a corresponding weakening of the RM would have an equal but opposite effect.
+The following table demonstrates the sensitivity to a reasonably possible change in the foreign currency exchange rates against Ringgit Malaysia, with all other variables being constant, on the Group's profit before taxation.
+A 10% strengthening of the RM against the following currencies at the end of the reporting period would have decreased profit before taxation by the amount shown below and a corresponding weakening of the RM would have an equal but opposite effect.